Richmond’s luck runs out against Providence, which seems to be pretty good

 The Friars generated a sizzling offensive attack, hitting 12 of 22 shots from deep and complementing that with power in the paint.
 Providence dominated Richmond on the glass, posting a 38-27 rebounding edge.
 The mismatch helped the Friars control the game and pick up 14 second-chance points.

-Noah Horchler, a 6-foot-8 forward, had a standout showing with 16 points, 14 rebounds and a 4-of-6 mark from three.
+Noah Horchler, a 6-foot-8 forward, had a standout showing with 16 points, 14 rebounds and a 4-for-6 mark from three.
 He hit one of his three-pointers on Providence’s final offensive possession of the first half, and then Richmond air-balled an attempt from deep before the halftime buzzer — a stark reminder of how differently the opening 20 minutes had gone for these teams and a forecast of what was to come.

 “We're dangerous when we're hitting from all cylinders inside and out,” said senior A.J.
 Reeves, who, with 12 points, was one of five Friars in double figures.
 “We have a lot of threats on this team, both on the offensive end and on the defensive end.
 And when we play like this, I feel like we're the best team in the country.”